Smart Scapes LLC Builds a Safe, Eco-Friendly Parking Lot Using Permeable Paving Techniques

 Did you know that, on average, the City of Nashville receives about 47 inches of rain every year?
 That’s almost an inch of rain per week.
 In fact, in an average year of 365 days, about 119 of those days will have some degree of precipitation.
 That's about one out of every three days in Nashville where rain will fall.
 (The citation for this can be found in the footnotes below).

 Now let’s combine the data.
 Every week Nashville gets almost an inch of rain.
 And every week it rains about two to three times.
 That means that every time it rains, those rain clouds dump about one-third to one-half of an inch of rain onto our beautiful city.
 That is why it is so crucial that Nashville homes, commercial lots, and public properties alike convert to permeable paving systems.
 The City of Nashville is now requiring that many regions of the city and metro area install only permeable pavers when paving.
 Flood risks are too significant and permeable pavers offer the type of eco-friendly solution that Nashville desperately needs.
+We're working hard to protect Nashville from floodwaters, and if this is a service you're interested in, please call (615) 356-0139.

 The Why – Why Install Pervious Pavers and Permeable Pavement at a Park?